trebisky/Fire3/Blink32/README.md

 This uses my USB_loader to put a proper header on the image and either download it by USB or put it on a flash card.

+The "tiny" image is a silly experiment (it works!) to see if all of the blink code will fit into the 512 byte header.
+We do have to add an extra 16 bytes of padding (now done by the USB_loader) for the bootrom to start running it though.

 For more information, see:

     http://cholla.mmto.org/fire3/